kjellm/kjellm.github.com/event.markdown

 #### Commands

-Lets start with the commands.
+Let us start with the commands.
 In this domain we only have commands for *creating* and *updating* the aggregates.
 Also note that we follow here a convention where updates are required to include all attributes (more on this later), and validations for updates and creates are therefore the same.
 First the commands for releases: